 Peter Gallagher (Bernard Marx), Rya Kihlshedt (Lenina Crowne), Tim Guinee (John Cooper), Leonard Nimoy (Mustapha Mond), Miguel Ferrer (Director of Hatcheries and Conditioning), Sally Kirkland (Linda Crowne), Steven Flynn (James), Daniel Dae Kim (Ingram)

 Brave New World (1932) is probably the best-known novel of the celebrated British writer Aldous Huxley (1894-1963).
 A grandson of the famous biologist Thomas Huxley, Aldous was known throughout his life as an essayist and occasional novelist.
 (The one other thing that Huxley is known for is as an advocate of experimentation with LSD).
 Brave New World was for many years mentioned as a key classic in the Dystopian genre alongside George Orwell’s Nineteen Eighty-Four (1949).
-Aldous Huxley wrote several other books in the Dystopian vein with Ape and Essence (1948) and Island (1962).
-He also wrote the historical non-fiction book The Devils of Loudon (1962) that later became the basis of the Ken Russell film The Devils (1971).
+Huxley wrote several other books in the Dystopian vein with Ape and Essence (1948) and Island (1962), as well as the historical non-fiction book The Devils of Loudon (1962) that later became the basis of the Ken Russell film The Devils (1971).

 Brave New World was Aldous Huxley’s reaction against the utopian works of H.G.
 Wells and many elements he despised in the American culture of the day.
 In a critique of the American mass production line, for instance, the citizens in Huxley’s future have elevated Henry Ford to the equivalent of Jesus Christ, swear by his name and are indoctrinated to be good consumers.
 The British-born Huxley was also appalled at the perceived promiscuity of modern Americans – in his future, monogamous relationships and the notion of family are a thing of the past and polygynandry is the norm, while the consumption of drugs (soma) is commonplace.
 The one idea that Huxley created that caught on in science-fiction in a big way was of a world where people are engineered from birth to predestined roles in society.
+(For a more detailed overview of the genre see Films Abut Dystopias).
 Brave New World is widely regarded as a classic and has even appeared on some lists of great literary works of the 20th Century.
 The title is an ironic one taken from a line in William Shakespeare’s The Tempest (1611).

 Brave New World has been filmed before.
 There was Brave New World (1980), a three-hour tv mini-series from Universal starring Bud Cort as Bernard Marx and Keir Dullea as the Director of Hatcheries.
 This was far more faithful to the Aldous Huxley book than the version here.
-A cinematic version has also been announced for 2011, purportedly from Ridley Scott and starring Leonardo DiCaprio.
+A cinematic version was also announced in 2009 from Ridley Scott and starring Leonardo DiCaprio but failed to emerge.
+The book was subsequently reworked and modernised as the tv mini-series Brave New World (2020), which is far more interesting than this.
 Brave New World also has undeniable influence on the satiric anti-utopia of Demolition Man (1993), which makes direct references to the book in the names of several characters.
 This version was mounted as a tv movie by a group of largely unknown names.
 Poorly received, it vanished into obscurity thereafter.

-Despite Aldous Huxley having been there way before, Brave New World 98 cannot help but seem like a dated copy of a 1960s/70s Dystopian film like THX 1138 (1971), Rollerball (1975) or Logan’s Run (1976).
+Despite Aldous Huxley written his book way before any others, Brave New World 1998 cannot help but seem like a dated copy of a 1960s/70s Dystopian film like THX 1138 (1971), Rollerball (1975) or Logan’s Run (1976).
 The film is conducted on a B-budget with no directorial elan or writing that animates any of its ideas.
 If nothing else, it does show just what an echo that Huxley set up with his images of the drugged, hedonistic populace, controlled with happiness, contrasted with the notion of a desire to return and live naturally, something that can be seen reflected in works like THX 1138, Logan’s Run, The Apple (1980) and Gattaca (1997).
 Unfortunately, in the monotonous way it emerges on screen, what he have is less a case of Brave New World than of Bland Old World.

 (Review copy courtesy of Kathy Tipping)